campfireunion/docs/docs/1.0/creator-tools/tutorials/building-interactions-with-a-scoring-system.md

 > Note: If you don't have TextMeshPro installed, you can find it under **Window > Package Manager**.

-You should now have a working game when you press play in the Unity editor, and which is ready to bundle and load up in Flipside Studio.
+You should now have a working game when you press play in the Unity editor, and which is ready to bundle and load up in Flipside.

 ## Next steps